 How to set up a biweekly mortgage payment plan

-Get in touch with the company that services your loan (this might or might not be your lender — here’s how to check).
+Contact your mortgage servicer (this might or might not be your lender — here’s how to check).
 If your lender allows biweekly payments and applies the extra payments directly to your principal, you can simply send half your mortgage payment every two weeks.
 If your monthly payment is $2,000, for instance, you can send $1,000 biweekly.

-You can also divide your monthly payment by 12 and park that amount in a savings account each month, then send the accumulated amount to your lender as an extra payment that goes solely toward the principal at the end of the year.
+You can also divide your monthly payment by 12 and park that amount in a savings account each month.
+Then, at the end of the year, you can send the accumulated amount to your lender as an extra payment that goes solely toward the principal.

 To ensure your biweekly mortgage payment plan works the way you intend it to, confirm that: